techgrounds/techgrounds-anj-dtmr/01_linux/README.md

 ## Benodigdheden

-- [x] The email from your Learning Coach about the VM you'll use
+- [x] The email from your Learning Coach about the VM you'll use:
 * SSH Client
 * Username
 * Keyfile .pem